 I am finding myself curious about the concept of “Failing Forward.”

-You may think I have fallen off my rocker this morning and maybe you’re right.
+You may think I have fallen off my rocker this morning as I began this post and maybe you’re right.